 HyperStart, an AI-powered CLM platform, automates signatory authority management from contract creation to execution.
 Role-based permissions ensure only authorized individuals can sign, while intelligent workflows route agreements to the right approvers based on value and risk.

-The platform maintains proper authority to control whether you’re managing hundreds or hundreds of thousands of agreements.
+The platform maintains proper authority control whether you are managing hundreds or hundreds of thousands of agreements.
+HyperStart deploys in 4 weeks and embeds your signatory rules directly into drafting, redlining, and approval workflows.